Dejan Todorović

-Dejan Todorović (Дејан Тодоровић; born 29 May 1994) is a Serbian professional basketball player for Covirán Granada of the Liga ACB.
+Dejan Todorović (Дејан Тодоровић; born 29 May 1994) is a Serbian professional basketball player for El Calor de Cancún of the LNBP.

 Professional career

 Todorović began his career in the KK Sport Key from Novi Sad in 2009 where he was trained by former basketball player Dragan Lukovski until 2011 when he moved to Unicaja's junior team, during the 2011–12 season.
 In 2012, he was loaned to the Unicaja's reserve team.
 In 2014, he was loaned to Bilbao Basket.

-On March 1, 2015, the basque derby with Baskonia finished with a brawl where he and Tornike Shengelia of Baskonia were disqualified and twelve players were ejected due to court invasion during the fight.
+On March 1, 2015, the Basque derby with Baskonia ended in a brawl that started with a confrontation between Todorović and Tornike Shengelia.
+Both players were disqualified and 12 players were ejected due to the court invasion that took place during the fight.
+With mere seconds on the clock and Bilbao leading the game, Shengelia fouled Todorović as the latter attempted a dunk.
+The Serbian player pushed Shengelia from behind and the Georgian forward threw a punch in response.
+The exchange prompted the bench players of both teams to enter the court and subsequently started the brawl.

-With four seconds left and Bilbao winning by a huge margin, despite the referee's call for a travelling, he was going to dunk when he was hit by Shengelia.
-After this, the Serbian player pushed Shengelia and the Georgian forward reacted with a punch.
-After this, all the players who were in the bench came into the court and started the brawl.
-When Shengelia was leaving the court after the disqualifying foul, he apologized to a child who was in the first row of the arena.

-The ACB announced this brawl would have severe consequences and sanctions and would talk with the Spanish Basketball Federation for changing the disciplinary regulations.
+The ACB announced the brawl would have severe consequences and sanctions and initiated talks with the Spanish Basketball Federation to strengthen disciplinary regulations.
 On March 5, the league provisionally suspended Todorović and Shengelia until the final resolution of the case.

-Both clubs claimed to have the same sanctions than in 2004, when the brawl Real Madrid and Estudiantes occurred.
-Finally, on March 11, the Disciplinary Judge accorded to suspend Tornike Shengelia for five games, him for four and a €3,000 fine to Bilbao Basket player Dairis Bertāns and to Baskonia brothers Mamadou and Ilimane Diop.
+After the cautionary suspension of both players was announced, Bilbao and Baskonia released a joint statement expressing their disapproval.
+On March 11, Shengelia would finally receive a 5 game suspension while Todorović was suspended for four games.
+Additionally, Dairis Bertāns of Bilbao Basket and the brothers Mamadou and Ilimane Diop of Baskonia received a €3,000 fine.

 In 2015, he signed a new two-year contract extension with Unicaja and he was loaned to Bilbao Basket.

 On July 23, 2016, he left Unicaja and signed a three-year contract with Bilbao Basket.
 Todorović played for Chicago Bulls during the 2017 NBA Summer League.

 On August 9, 2018, he signed a one-year deal with UCAM Murcia of the Liga ACB.
 On July 9, 2019, Todorović signed a one-year deal with MoraBanc Andorra of the Liga ACB.

 On July 8, 2020, he has signed with Iberostar Tenerife of the Liga ACB.
 He tore his ACL on his left knee on September 6, during a friendly game.

 On August 11, 2022, he has signed with Covirán Granada of the Liga ACB.

+In September 2024, Todorović signed with El Calor de Cancún of the LNBP.